Think you don't deserve your job? Worried that one day your boss will sniff you out? You might be experiencing impostor syndrome!

 When was the last time you updated your CV?
 Revamping this document is a sure fire way to show yourself how far you've come.
 When you're in the depths of impostor syndrome, it can be easy to forget all of your accomplishments.
 Laying them out on paper changes that.
 There will be no way to ignore the awards, training, education, and experience you've gathered.

 There are ways of dealing with impostor syndrome - it isn't a permanent state of being.
 While it won't happen overnight, use our advice to move forward and take control once again.
-Take small steps every day and you'll notice a big difference.
+With small steps every day, you'll notice a big difference.